deliveroo/deliveroo.engineering/_guidelines/00-meta.md

 #### Why we do this

-In a large team, buidling and maintaining multiple software assets, code consistency and acquired good practices matter.
+In a large team, building and maintaining multiple software assets, code consistency and acquired good practices matter.

 Having solid guidelines is a pillar of maintainable software, much like